 - 11. The results of the policy consultation are attached as Appendix C. - 12.
 The majority of feedback has come from local residents.
 There is majority agreement and support for all measures detailed in the consultation questions. - 13.
-One respondent has brought the following to the attention of elected members:
+One respondent has brought the following to the attention of elected members: - 14.
 "I have read the policy and would like to make some suggestions.
 Clause 3.29 states 6 months inspection for less than 5 years old vehicles and 3 inspections for more than 5 year old vehicles.
 I strongly disagree with this change as it will put us under more financial pressure.
-I think you should keep this as 1 inspection for less than 5 year old and 2 inspections for more than 5 year old and add a clause for 3 inspections for more than 10 year old vehicles."

-- 14. A response has also been received from Wokingham Borough Council's Community Transport Manager, Rebecca Brooks: - "2.6 Can we have further information on the required "driving proficiency certificate" please?
+I think you should keep this as 1 inspection for less than 5 year old and 2 inspections for more than 5 year old and add a clause for 3 inspections for more than 10 year old vehicles." - 15.
+A response has also been received from Wokingham Borough Council's Community Transport Manager, Rebecca Brooks: - 16.
+"2.6 Can we have further information on the required "driving proficiency certificate" please?
 If this is a second driving test, CTU can't support this for school contracts, as it is causing a massive delay in getting new drivers through.
 In the meantime our costs are going up due to limited supply of licenced drivers (drivers are asking for higher and higher wages by playing one company off against another).
-At the moment there is also a high risk that there will be insufficient supply of drivers to allow us to fulfil our statutory duty for September 23 on school transport." - 15.
+At the moment there is also a high risk that there will be insufficient supply of drivers to allow us to fulfil our statutory duty for September 23 on school transport." - 17.
 Members are encouraged to discuss and take a view on the above consultation responses.
-Both of the above measures raised are local policy and not a standard introduced by the DfT statutory guidance, ultimately these two issues raised are for the Licensing Committee to determine their own approach to these consultation responses.
+Both of the above measures raised are local policy and not a standard introduced by the DfT statutory guidance, ultimately these two issues raised are for the Licensing Committee to determine their own approach to these consultation responses. - 18.
+At the meeting of the Licensing Committee on 22 June 2023, members requested further information on aspects to the policy and for it to be circulated with the Climate Emergency Officer.
+An update will be provided orally at committee meeting on these matters.